truelyyours/RTFD/OWASP Top 10 Cyber Range/8 - Security+ - AAA.md

 Everything typed after _Password:_ will not be shown.
 This is a countermeasure to prevent accidental password disclosure in case the device's screen is visible to other people.

-to exit the editor put a single . on a line and press _enter_
+to exit the editor put a single `.` on a line and press _enter_

 To store the credentials just entered, write them to a KeePass database:

-saveas ssh_credentials.kdbx
+`saveas ssh_credentials.kdbx

 When prompted for the master password, enter the following password:

-secret
+`secret

 The master password is used to encrypt and decrypt the database.
 When choosing a master password, make sure to select a secure and robust password.

-While not necessary since we haven't left kpcli, if you were to exit and try to get back in you would have to enter the password.
-If that were the case you would start kpcli again, load the database and type the new password:
+While not necessary since we haven't left `kpcli`, if you were to exit and try to get back in you would have to enter the password.
+If that were the case you would start `kpcli` again, load the database and type the new password:

-open ssh_credentials.kdbx
+`open ssh_credentials.kdbx

-secret
+`secret
 ### Viewing SSH Credentials

 Change directory to ssh if you are not already there and list the content to see the password entries:

-cd ssh/
+`cd ssh/
+`ls

+The show command lists all the details.
+`show 0
+`show 0 -f

+Which flag is used to see the password in plaintext? `-f`
+# KeePass database

+There is another KeePass database located on the admin's Desktop.
+Running the following commands, displays the password.

+open /home/kali/Desktop/Challenges/Password_vaults/test_credentials.kdbx

+admin

 ls

-The show command lists all the details.

-show 0
+cd test/

+ls

 show 0 -f

 ---

-Which flag is used to see the password in plaintext?
+What is the password displayed in the output?